 And then he was off to Albania to collect the diadem!

 I think he hit a snag at that point.
 I’ve come round to the view that it may have taken him most of that missing decade to find the diadem.
-If it was hidden in a hollow tree back in the 11th or 12th century, the likelihood is that by around 1950 it was buried in so many centuries of forest compost that retrieving it would be a lot more effort than just a matter of wandering through the forest casting “Accio diadem” at random intervals.
+If it was hidden in a hollow tree back in the 11th or 12th century, the likelihood is that by around 1950 it was buried in so many centuries of forest compost that retrieving it would take a lot more effort than just a matter of wandering through the forest casting “Accio diadem” at random intervals.
 It may have taken him every bit of that decade in order to get a line on the proper place to dig.

 But he managed it eventually, and then it was time to return to Britain, take up a post at Hogwarts and create a situation which would assure that the sword would make a reappearance.